-20. RISK MANAGEMENT
+23. RISK MANAGEMENT

-20.1 Financial Risk Management
+23.1 Financial Risk Management

 The Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
 The Company has exposure to credit, liquidity and market risks from the use of financial instruments.
-Financial instruments consist of cash and cash equivalents, receivables, trade and other accounts payable and warrant liability.
+Financial instruments consist of cash and cash equivalents, receivables, trade and other accounts payable, promissory note payable, loan payable and warrant liability.